lkrsova/lkrsova.github.io/_pages/aboutme.md

 ### Game design

-When my PhD obligations permits, I am learning the ropes of game design with Unity and GameDevHub courses.
+When my PhD obligations permits, I am learning the ropes of game design with game design professionals in <a href="https://www.gamedevhub.cz/">GameDevHub courses</a>.

 ### "I'm a bit of a painter myself."
-In “offline” world far from computer screens and my PhD, I enjoy water coloring, anything pop culture, traveling, cooking, reading, yoga, movies, and playing basketball with my basketball proficient boyfriend Cole.
+In “offline” world far from computer screens, I enjoy water coloring, anything pop culture, traveling, cooking, reading, yoga, movies, and playing basketball with my basketball proficient boyfriend Cole.